ddb-qiwang/S2Omics/README.md

 - `he-raw.jpg`: Raw histology image.
 - `pixel-size-raw.txt`: Side length (in micrometers) of pixels in `he-raw.jpg`.
 This value is usually between 0.1 and 1.0.
 For an instance, if the resolution of raw H&E image is 0.2 microns/pixel, you can just create a txt file and write down the value '0.2'.
-- `annotation_file.csv`: The annotation and spatial location of superpixels.
+- `annotation_file.csv`(optional): The annotation and spatial location of superpixels.
+This file is not needed for ROI selection.
 For an instance, the first row of this table means the cell type of 827th row (top-down) 283th column (left-right) superpixel is DCIS.
 - User can refer to the demo for more detailed input information.

 ![image](https://github.com/user-attachments/assets/8e2ea8e6-099a-4ed5-a0f6-0536c5754c8e)